Learn why durability should be the focus of your health and wellness efforts.

-Training for Your Ultimate Health Goal
+Your Whole Health Goal

 Since we are all different, there isn’t one plan that fits everyone.
 However, several elements apply to everyone.
 Your current level of health will determine what you need.
 Here are the factors you should include in your plan:

-Unfortunately, diet is the first and most important element.
+Unfortunately, diet is the first and most crucial element.
 The food you eat is doing one of two things, and it is either improving or harming your health.
 The more processed and the greater the food’s shelf life, the less nutritious the food is.
 In fact, “fast food” isn’t food.
 It’s a food-like substance.
-It may taste good, but it is harmful to your ultimate health goal.
+It may taste good, but it is harmful to your whole health goal.

 Remember, you are what you eat.
 Your body cannot make healthy nutrients from junk food.
 When you eat, keep in mind how it will affect your health.
 Durability should be on your mind when you select the things you eat.

 All our bodies are different.
 How we use it and exercise either make us healthier or decreases our health.
 Exercising the physical body has a tremendous impact on your mental health.
 But, if we don’t train our bodies properly, we lose vital physical and mental capabilities.
 An exercise program should include the following elements: